STAR TREK:

 Preemptive Strike

-I'm going to sidestep a full review of the penultimate TNG episode "Preemptive Strike", which sees the recurring minor character of Ensign Ro tying up her tour of duty on The Next Generation as well, because that episode basically brings up all the same issues again, only with one basic difference.
+For years I had sidestepped a full review of the penultimate TNG episode "Preemptive Strike", content to just compare it to "Journey's End" in this one paragraph here.
+"Preemptive Strike" sees the recurring minor character of Ensign Ro tying up her tour of duty on The Next Generation as well.
+That episode basically brings up all the same issues again, only with one basic difference.
 Here the Native Americans are wise enough to make their own peace with the Cardassians.
 The Maquis are too militant, and put their energy into a less evolved method of claiming their space.
 In both cases however, the episodes produce little reason for the audience to want to side with the regular Starfleet characters, and really depend on the fact that we've grown accustomed to siding with them over the past seven seasons of their show.
 Of the two, I think "Journey's End" is the superior episode - clearly in its handling of philosophical issues at least.
+Well, there's now more to say about "Preemptive Strike" when we get to its review proper further below...

 In addition to spending time on scenes that were not the most interesting ones that actually occurred during "Journey's End", the actual wrap-up of Wesley's arc is a bit wet and off-point as well.
 Just when you think his instincts might have got him fully emotionally engaged in the most dramatic part of the 3-way political struggle of the episode's A-plot, it is instead reported that he actually disengaged from the entire time/space/choice continuum altogether.
 This doesn't actually make any sort of good sense.
 If he wants to meditate his way into a new time/space paradigm, as we saw in both of the Traveller's previous adventures, fine.
 If he wants to step into some kind of technological device to go to a new time/space paradigm, fine.
 If he wants to scream injustice and run onto a battlefield, that says he's going to lock himself into our normal time/space/choice continuum on a lower vibrational frequency and probably get his naive butt kicked.
 Whatever.
 Writer Ron Moore should really research these things more carefully before attempting to put them on screen... and maybe he does these days.
 Back then, we were all reaching for such things without really knowing what we were doing, and it kind of shows in this reminder of the early 1990's.